-Ans.
-There were some causes which led to the outbreak of revolutionary protest.
+Ans: There were some causes that led to the outbreak of revolutionary protest.

 They are as follows:

 There were rich people in the society who received privileges by birth leading to resentment among common people.

 - The war with Britain for an independent America

 Due to this war, there was a high debt on the French monarchy.
 For the repayment of those debts, many new taxes were imposed on the common people.Independent War of America

 - The concentration of power among the privileged